 So how to build a common atmosphere and team spirit if all employees are so different?
 Of course, every person needs an individual approach, but the ship will run aground if each crew member rows in different directions.

 You must set a common goal to unite the crew, the course to which each crew member will strive, albeit each in their way.
 The result of the work of the whole team depends on the correct setting of goals for employees.
 And you, as a leader, will have to spend a lot of time planning, prioritizing and organizing the work of your team for a short, medium or long terms.
 Members’ achievement is a measure of team success; that’s why it is so important to make your team-oriented on a common goal.

 For tracking your common goals you can use Standuply Bot.
 Just add it to your Slack, attach your data requests in Standuply from third-party service used by your team and voila!
-The bot captures and organizes the data for your team in Slack into the channel you specify.
+Standuply captures, organizes and automates the data delivery for your team in Slack into the channel you specify.

 It’s a paradox, but if you want to build a successful team culture in your remote team, you need to trust remote employees much more than the team that sits with you in one open space.

 Trust is a must-have for building a company culture.
 If there is no trust, there are strict rules and processes which are not effective, if you want to assemble a team of not only professionals but also good people.
 But the rules are not necessary if people want to work with you.

 First, we have already told about this, but let’s say again: you do not need such an employee, which needs to be controlled continuously.
 You need employees who want to work, study and understand the area of their responsibility.